govuk-one-login/txma-ticf-integration/README.md

 If you want to use a particular fixed date for your data request, set the environment variable `FIXED_DATA_REQUEST_DATE`

+#### Running the Integration Tests

+To run the entire pack:
+`yarn test:integration`

+To run an individual test (suite or test case):
+`yarn jest -c jest.integration.config.ts -t '<description_of_the_testcase_or_suite>'`

+#### Test Reports

+Running the tests would automatically generate results xml files under the `allure-results/`.
+To view the report locally, first clean results from any previous test run:
+`yarn test:cleanReports`

+then:

+`yarn test:showAllureReport`

+An emailable report format is currently being used to share the report.
+To generate this, first make sure any previous report containers are not being run:
+`yarn test:clearReportContainer`
+then:
+`yarn test:generateEmailReport`
+This will generate the html report file under `allure-reports/`

 ### Creating and approving a Zendesk ticket

 Obviously, you can use the Zendesk UI to do this, but it can be a bit clunky to do this manually, especially if you need to repeat the process a few times.